Welcome to Optical Polymer Research, Inc.

 Optical Polymer Research Inc. is registered with the US Food and Drug Administration (FDA) as: A Medical Device Manufacturer

 Prior to and during the rejuvenation of OPRI, the entrepreneurial team individually or collectively were instrumental in the development and market introduction of over 20 contact lenses and optical polymer brands into the global eye care marketplace while associated with over a half-dozen polymer manufacturers.
 Read More about the OPRI Management Team, several of these were the initial product category entry with others following their lead as product extensions creating new modalities.
-Members of the OPRI team have also worked in the development and significant upgrading of numerous complex manufacturing processes for a number of companies.
+Before joining OPRI, some members of the OPRI team worked in the development and significant upgrading of numerous complex manufacturing processes for a number of companies.
 Those developments were achieved in part as collaborations with experts and organizations within and outside the ophthalmic community.
 Noteworthy partners included: Post Graduate Chemistry Programs at the University of Florida, Arizona State University, University of Arizona, Temple University, University of Adelaide, Australia.
 Prior to the rejuvenation of OPRI, the entrepreneurial team was involved in work done by NASA in missions aboard both the Endeavor and Discovery spacecraft as part of the prestigious NASA, “FOR THE BETTERMENT OF MANKIND” Space Shuttle Program and MIR International Space Station Program.

 Among these notable advancements are included the successful encapsulation of differing polymers allowing dual optical properties, surface wetting technologies, ocular lens designs, rotationally symmetric, asymmetric, freeform, sculpted geometry, reverse geometry, Ortho-k, orthokeratology, corneal refractive therapy, unique monomer discoveries, improved lens blank preparation, lens laser marking identification, plasm cleaning systems and numerous other quality process improvements.
 Given this extensive background of achievement it is the goal of the new OPRI to advance itself through bringing new and improved optical polymers and processes to the global optical industry.

 It is not OPRI’s intention or objective to manufacture finished lenses in competition with its customers but rather to advance our customers' capabilities by delivering world-class polymers.